biguman/string_resolver/README.md

 # String Resolver

 A low-level C program exploring runtime string construction and obfuscation techniques without hardcoding sensitive values in plaintext.
 The encoded hex variable can be built in runtime to not be hardcoded.
-Will change in future push
+Will change in future push.

 ## Overview